|Ease of Use:|

 The factory default user name for the phone is "admin," and the factory default password is "admin."

 Step 3.
 Enter your user information from Step 1.

 Check "Enable Account" box.
 Enter your OnSIP credentials in the appropriate boxes:

 User Identifier: Username

 Press "Save" when finished.
 Your VTech VSP726 phone will now be activated.

 The VTech VSP726 is a solid IP phone for a very reasonable price.
 With call recording available on the phone, you can save some money and review your calls easily.
 The only downsides are the mid-range voice quality and the small LCD screen, which makes it hard for heavy phone users to navigate through multiple calls and other features.

 The VH6102 headset worked fine and did not cause any quality issues.
 The utility of this phone ultimately rests with the way you plan to use it.
-If you're anticipating average office usage, the VSP726 is a low cost option that has all the basic capabilities.
-However, if you plan on using multiple SIP lines or phone features at the same time, the phone's design might give you limited leeway.
+If you're anticipating average office usage, the VSP726 is a low-cost option that has all the basic capabilities.
+However, if you plan to use multiple SIP lines or phone features at the same time, the phone's design might give you limited leeway.